Find the number of a specific division or office to contact them directly or call Service Tasmania on 1300 135 513.

 Added together, all the small air leaks around your house could be the same as always leaving a door wide open.
 Apply weather stripping tape to the edges of doors and windows, seal along the joins between floors and skirting boards, and cover plaster vents in the walls of older houses.
 Use a draught-stopper or door snake to stop draughts under doors.

 Solar panels (also known as photovoltaics or PVs) and solar hot water systems can help reduce your household energy costs.
 Choose the right-sized system to suit your needs and make sure the panels face north to maximise the benefits.
-To learn more, visit our solar energy page or download the information in our Solar Energy Information Sheet (PDF).
+To learn more, visit the Clean Energy Council website for information about solar energy and battery storage.

 When you replace appliances such as fridges, dishwashers, clothes dryers and washing machines, choose models with the highest number of stars on the energy rating label.
 The greater number of stars, the less energy the appliance will use, saving you money over the full life of the appliance.